 To make the app easy to use in an active environment (at the grocery store, or while ordering groceries), I wanted to make sure the onboarding process was quick and easy and that users had the option to forgo saving products and to use the app without login.
 This is outlined in the user flow below:

-A huge part of this project was to make the language concise and not-too-serious.
-I designed the onboarding screens and wrote content that was approachable and quick to grasp vs. being too scolding and serious.
+My biggest business goals were user adoption and retention.
+A large part of accomplishing that goal was strategizing the content.
+Specifically in an onboarding walkthrough as it was the first impression of the app.
+I focused on making the copy succinct and not-too-serious.
+I designed the onboarding screens with cheery illustrations and wrote content that was approachable and quick to grasp vs. scolding and serious.

-The app was designed with the environmental-conscious consumer in mind.
+The app was designed with the on-the-go environmentally-conscious consumer in mind.
 It’s easy to use in active environments and easy to understand for even a new “green” consumer.